The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID)

 Do I need IRB approval?

 Where required by local legislation or regulation, the study protocol will be submitted to the local ethics committee for approval.
-Whereas UNITE-COVID-19 is a retrospective no-risk study, a waived informed consent model can be used
+Whereas UNITE-COVID-19 is a retrospective no-risk study, a waived informed consent model can be used.
+Please find the Principal Investigator’s Ethical Approval (Belgium) here

 How is the data that is collected managed?

-All data is anonymised and cannot be linked to individual subjects.
+Access to the database is protected via a TLS encrypted connection and a login/password combination.
 The data will be stored securely and all procedures regarding data management will comply with General Data Protection Regulation (GDPR) 2016/679/EU.
 The eCRF platform is licensed from ClinFile and administered by ESICM.

 The eCRF platform is GDPR compliant.